Abdul-Sayed/job-search/salary_rates.md

 Or just start at $27.5/hr as an intern, then work at $85k/yr when your hired as a junior dev

-Do salary research on payscale, salary.com, glassdoor beforehand
+Do salary research on payscale, salary.com, glassdoor , ONet, CareerOneStop, BLSbeforehand

 If you are asked for your salary expectations over email, in most cases it is best practice to kindly ask the employer if they have a few minutes to speak on the phone about compensation.